MEmirAlbayrak/Discord-Balanced-Team-Gen-Bot/README.md

-# Random-Balanced-Team-Gen-Bot
+# Random Balanced Team Generator Bot for Discord

-# :ghost: What it does ?
+## :ghost: What it does ?
-This bot splits all players into 2 teams according to their ranking.
+This bot splits all players into two teams according to their ranking.
 The purpose is to generate 2 teams with equal power (fair) to compete in a game.
-The algorithm tries to adjust the total power of the teams which is calculated by simply summing up the levels of all players in each team.
+The algorithm sorts all players by their level/ranking and puts in order and adjusts power ranking as close as possible.
+Then program adjusts the teams and mixes randomly.

-# :wrench: Usage :
+## :wrench: Usage :
+It is advised to use the ranking between one and five.
 ```
 !vs [Player 1 Name] [Player 1 Rank] [Player 2 Name] [Player 2 Rank]...
 ```